Unicode transliteration in Python

 Cheers, Fabian

-Posted on 10 March 2010 by Fabian Knittel
+Posted by Fabian Knittel

 Ah, didn't notice "git push" needs a "--tags" parameter to also push tags to the public repo.
 Thanks for the note Fabian, release tags should be there now.

-Posted on 11 March 2010 by Tomaž
+Posted by Tomaž

 Actually, "Änderbarkeit" -> "Anderbarkeit" _is_ bad.
 It should be transliterated to "Aenderbarkeit".

-Posted on 15 March 2010 by hop
+Posted by hop

 Hop, are you sure that "ae" is the correct transliteration for "ä" in all languages?
 I know it is in German, but I'm sure many other languages also use this symbol.
 Transliteration is always a compromise.

-Posted on 16 March 2010 by Tomaž
+Posted by Tomaž

 1) Don't get me wrong: anyone who is aware of a difference between ripping-out-things-i-don't-understand-cause-they-can't-be-importent and transliteration, I like already.
 Kudos to you for putting up code!